 Note: We get notified of these issues as well and will usually re-schedule failed requests due to server issues after the problem was solved.
 So please first check whether you got a 'Data ready for retrieval' notification for the same request id after the error notification.
 If you did, the problem was already resolved.

 === Oops!
-I made a mistake!
-How can I stop a request?
+I did a mistake!